Revanth79/react-bgColorChanger/README.md

 # Background Color Changer
 This is a simple React project that allows users to change the background color of the page by clicking buttons.
-The project is built as part of my React learning journey from [Chai aur Code](https://www.youtube.com/@ChaiAurCode).
+The project is built as part of my React learning journey.

 ## Features